ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 ## The Canvas Module

-I wanted to challenge the agent.
-So a second non-standard module aimed to difficult interfaces that motivated the CreateJS path: canvas-rendered controls, subtle hotspots, decoys, disabled canvas navigation, and a final canvas completion action.
+I wanted to challenge the agent, so I built a second module around canvas-rendered controls, subtle hotspots, decoys, disabled canvas navigation, and a final canvas completion action.
 You can [try the complex canvas module here](/content/demos/holo-canvas-portal/).

 ![Holo agent completing a canvas-based training module](/content/images/holo-agent/holo-canvas-agent-demo.gif)

-I later extended that canvas portal into an 8-step benchmark: valve selection, clue sweep, mirror target, dial lock, shutter latch, quiz, glyph lock, and route trace.
-In three grounded runs, Holo3 reached `6/8` each time.
-It cleared the first six tasks with the CreateJS element list, snapped coordinates, and JS-dispatched canvas clicks, then failed at the glyph lock before reaching the final route-tracing task.
-The struggle was not basic click grounding; it was visual symbol interpretation and maintaining the correct glyph sequence under repeated retries.
+I later extended that canvas portal into a 9-task benchmark: valve selection, clue sweep, mirror target, dial lock, shutter latch, quiz, glyph lock, route trace, and a final stamp.
+In the best grounded runs, Holo3 reached the glyph lock.
+The struggle was not basic click grounding.
+It was visual symbol interpretation and keeping the glyph sequence straight under repeated retries.

 ![Holo agent repeatedly attempting the canvas glyph lock](/content/images/holo-agent/holo-canvas-agent-glyph-lock-trace.gif)

 ## Ground The Model In Page State

 The agent now scans the page before every model call and includes an interactive-element list in the prompt.

-For ordinary DOM pages, the scanner looks for buttons, links, tabs, menu items, radio buttons, checkboxes, inputs, role-based controls, click handlers, and shadow roots.

-For canvas-based modules, it walks the CreateJS stage, extracts clickable display objects, resolves visible labels where possible, and records their viewport coordinates.
+For ordinary DOM pages, it looks for buttons, links, tabs, menu items, radio buttons, checkboxes, inputs, click handlers, and shadow roots.
+For canvas modules, it walks the CreateJS stage, extracts clickable display objects, resolves labels where it can, and records viewport coordinates.

 The model sees context like: